justinjm/google-adk-to-agentspace-demo/README.md

 This will create a file named `data_science-0.1-py3-none-any.whl` in the `deployment` directory.

-Then run the below command.
-This will create a staging bucket in your GCP project and deploy the agent to Vertex AI Agent Engine:
+Now, navigate to the deployment directory:

 ```sh
 cd deployment/
 ```

+Then run the below command to create a staging bucket in your GCP project and deploy the agent to Vertex AI Agent Engine:

 ```sh
 poetry run python deploy.py --create